E. Jean Carroll Pictures: After Trump Claims He Never Met Rape Accuser, Viral Pictures Show Them Together

 But that claim was immediately disputed by many who shared a picture showing Trump together with E. Jean Carroll at a party.

 Donald Trump has made similarly spurious claims about past incidents, even prompting Time magazine earlier this year to chronicle all the times that Trump had claimed he had never met someone when there was direct evidence he had met and sometimes knew them personally.
-After rapper Lil Jon claimed in November 2018 that Trump called him an “Uncle Tom,” Trump responded by claiming he did not know the rapper.
+After rapper Lil Jon claimed in November of 2018 that Trump called him an “Uncle Tom,” Trump responded by claiming he did not know the rapper.

 “I don’t know who Lil Jon is.
 I don’t — I really don’t,” Trump replied.